Manual J Calculation: Sizing of HVAC Systems

 The number of people occupying a building is another critical factor in an HVAC load analysis.
 The number of people and appliances create heat within the building, which increases the latent load and needs to be factored into calculating the heating and cooling capacity.

 According to ACCA Manual J, the number of occupants in a home is determined by adding one to the number of bedrooms.
-The calculation considers two individuals per Master Suite and one individual for each additional bedroom.
+The calculation considers two individuals per Main Suite and one individual for each additional bedroom.

 ACCA also recommends adding a 1,200 BTUh load for lighting and kitchen appliances to account for the appliance load.